 Since pharmacies must meet strict requirements, it is illegal according to the standards established by the Georgia Fair Business Practices Act for a person or company who is not licensed to advertise as a pharmacy.
 It is legal to advertise under the category of “home health services,” as long as the ad is not unfair, deceptive or misleading in any way.

-You may report violations of the Fair Business Practices Act to the Georgia Department of Law's Consumer Protection Division.
+You may report violations of the Fair Business Practices Act to the Georgia Attorney General's Consumer Protection Division.

 What to Consider When Choosing a Pharmacy

 Are they licensed in Georgia?

 - Does the pharmacist take time to answer your questions in a manner that you understand?
 State law requires that he or she offer counseling regarding your prescription.

 - Is the pharmacy open during hours that fit your schedule?

 - In case of an emergency, does the pharmacy provide after-hours service or a special emergency telephone number?

 - Is the location convenient to your home or to work?

 - Does the pharmacy handle the drugs you expect to be taking?

 - Does the pharmacy deliver?
 If so, are there restrictions or additional charges?